erikssommer/ai-intro/README.md

 Each folder is itsown project covering a different topic in AI.

-Each project folder in the root directory contains a README.md file with a description of the project and how to run.

 - astar - Applying the A* search

 - multiagent - Minimax and alpha-beta pruning